 When you think about washrooms at the Magic Kingdom, there’s a list of popular (aka busy) spots…and then there’s the huge set of bathrooms in behind the Pirates of the Caribbean retail store.

 Skip the Tangled Washrooms and don’t even bother with the Breezeway ones, because…well just because.

 PETE’S SILLY SIDESHOW MEET & GREETS

-You can meet Mickey in the Main Street Theatre, but at the VERY back of the Magic Kingdom…past Dumbo and The Barnstormer is a building that is home to a non-fastpass meet & greet location.
+You can meet Mickey in the Main Street Theatre, but at the VERY back of the Magic Kingdom…past Dumbo and The Barnstormer is a building that is home to an interesting meet & greet location.
 Meeting Donald, Goofy and Daisy in their circus outfits should be on your list of things to do because it’s such a hidden spot!

 TRAIN STATIONS IN THE MAGIC KINGDOM